JohnEspinal/students-groups-organizer/README.md

 # How to run:

 1. Open a console terminal within the project folder.
-2. Run command **npm run organizer -students file name and extension- -topics file name and extension- -group quantity-**
+2. Run command **npm run organizer -students file name with extension- -topics file name with extension- -group quantity-**

 Note: